Music Canada

-Music Canada (formerly Canadian Recording Industry Association (CRIA)) is a non-profit trade organization that was founded 9 April 1963 to represent the interests of companies that record, manufacture, produce, and distribute music in Canada.
+Music Canada is a non-profit trade organization that was founded 9 April 1963 in Toronto to represent the interests of companies that record, manufacture, produce, and distribute music in Canada.
 It also offers benefits to some of Canada's leading independent record labels and distributors.
+It was known as the Canadian Record Manufacturer's Association (Association canadienne des fabricants de disques) until 1972 and the Canadian Recording Industry Association (CRIA) (Association de l'industrie canadienne de l'enregistrement) until 2011.

 History

 Originally formed as the 10-member Canadian Record Manufacturer's Association, the association changed its name to Canadian Recording Industry Association (CRIA) in 1972 and opened membership to other record industry companies.

-In 2006, the CRIA was in the news when a number of smaller labels resigned their memberships, complaining that the organization wasn't representing their interests.
-In 2011, it changed its name to Music Canada offering special benefits to some of the leading independent labels and distributors in Canada.
+In 2006, a number of smaller labels resigned their memberships, complaining that the organization was not representing their interests.
+On 7 July 2011, the CRIA changed its name to Music Canada, and began offering special benefits to some of the leading independent labels and distributors.

 Organization

 Music Canada is governed by a board of directors who are elected annually by association members.
 To be eligible for election a candidate for the board must be among the executive officers of the member companies.
-Patrick Rogers (formerly the Vice President, Corporate Affairs) was named the new Chief Executive Officer, effective 11 January 2021.
+Patrick Rogers (formerly the Vice President, Corporate Affairs) was named Chief Executive Officer, effective 11 January 2021.
 Graham Henderson had been president from 15 November 2004 to 28 May 2020; Brian Robertson previously held the position from 1974.